-Inito is the only fertility monitor that measures estrogen, LH, progesterone (PdG), and FSH.
+Inito is the only fertility monitor that measures estrogen, LH, progesterone metabolite PdG, and FSH on a single test strip.
 This helps identify your unique hormone trends and to give you the best gauge of all your fertile days.
 That way you don’t miss a moment of peak fertility.

 But measuring these hormones also confirms you’re really ovulating, which OPKs can’t do.